ravindu644/SealRom/README.md

 # SealRom
 SealRom is a free and open source modification that works on various samsung devices but mostly on exynos.

-TODO
-* reorganize and document the source code better
+How to port OneUI 6 ?
+To boot on OneUI 6 apply modify system.img by following this guide and flash product.img  from target device

+Requirements to test OneUI 6 port
+*Selinux Permissive kernel
+*vndk30 or higher vendor

   HOW TO APPLY SEALROM PATCHES

 To apply services.jar patches you have to decompile framework/services.jar and apply the patch file on the source with git

-Requirements to test OneUI 6 port
-*Selinux Permissive kernel

   HOW TO BUILD IT ?